Make new discoveries in the Greek Islands on the Galileo.

 Cabins are available in the following configurations:

 • Category A: Located on the upper deck.
-These are the largest cabins, with large windows and a choice between twin or double beds.
+These are the largest cabins, with large portholes and a choice between twin or double beds.
 12–13 square metres in size.

 • Category B: Located on the lower deck.
 Each cabin has two porthole windows and a flexible twin bed configuration.
 11–14 square metres in size.